dankuck/vue-easeljs/README.md

 Attributes:
 * animations - object, defines names for animations.
 Each animation is a series of frames.
 Format: {&lt;animationName>: [frame1, frame2, ...], ...}.
 * framerate - number, the speed the animation should play at.
 * frames - mixed, usually an object with format: {width: width, height: height}.
+Required.
-* images - array, relative or absolute URL's to image files
+* images - array, relative or absolute URL's to image files.
+Required.

 In-depth: